harshwasan/NFTY-MCP/README.md

 ## Use Cases

+- 💬 **Bidirectional Chat**: Chat with AI agents asynchronously via push notifications - send messages when convenient, receive responses as notifications
 - 🤖 **AI Agent Communication**: Enable AI agents to send and receive notifications
 - 📱 **Push Notifications**: Send push notifications from AI workflows
 - 🔔 **Alert Systems**: Create alert systems that AI agents can interact with
 - 💬 **Message Queues**: Use as a simple message queue for AI agent coordination
-- 🔄 **Bidirectional Communication**: Enable two-way communication between AI agents and external systems
+- 🔄 **Long-running Workflows**: Enable workflows where the AI waits for human input that may take hours or days

 ## Examples